 Many grocery stores already provide recipes and encourage customers to try new things with sampling and promotional counters.
 But it’s a lot less common to see the experiential factors that make the biggest difference to your customers – elements like cooking classes or food prep demonstrations.
 What about inviting well-known cookbook authors to show off their skills?
 What about hosting a class on meal planning, or encouraging kids to decorate their own gingerbread cookies while their parents shop?

 Food is associated with happy, comforting moments more so than most other consumer goods.
 Take advantage of that association by incorporating it into your grocery stores.

 4. Invest in your team

-It’s easy to take technology for granted and to become accustomed to store improvements, but as humans, we’re wired to remember our interactions with other humans, whether those interactions were positive or negative, even when it comes to the best trading platforms UK has to offer.
+It’s easy to take technology for granted and to become accustomed to store improvements, but as humans, we’re wired to remember our interactions with other humans, whether those interactions were positive or negative.
 So invest in your team members wherever possible, and empower them to create positive experiences for your customers.

 Ultimately, the best way to survive and compete with Amazon Go is to remember that you run a grocery store, not a vending machine.
-Customer experience has to be about more than convenience or efficiency in a physical store, instead focusing on customer satisfaction, constantly improving customer experience, and creating a sound customer experience strategy.
+Creating a positive customer experience must be about more than convenience or efficiency in a physical store, instead focusing on customer satisfaction, constantly improving customer experience, and creating a sound customer experience strategy.